 If a formal dispute is created, the original transaction amount, along with a $15 dispute processing fee charged by the cardholder's bank, will be withheld from your Online Payments account balance.
 In the event that your Online Payments balance doesn’t have sufficient funds to cover the disputed amount and fee, the difference will be withdrawn from your connected bank account immediately.

-Preventing disputed charges
+Avoiding disputed charges

 Note: Every cardholder ultimately has the right to dispute charges with their card issuer.
 While you can take steps to minimize the likelihood of disputes, they aren’t entirely preventable.